SwitchChat v3

 • avatar - URL to the avatar of the user

-Minecraft's serialised raw JSON text format (opens new window).
-See the SwitchCraft documentation (opens new window) for more information on how this is used.
+Minecraft's serialised raw JSON text format.
+See the SwitchCraft documentation for more information on how this is used.

 The mode to use for outgoing chatbox messages (.say(), .tell()).